pndcake/CsharpProjects/README.md

-A collection of C# projects
+# A collection of C# projects

-moneyMaker.cs will tell you your change in cents in the fewest amount of coins. passwordChecker.cs will score the user's inputted password
+moneyMaker.cs will tell you your change in cents in the fewest amount of coins.
+passwordChecker.cs will score the user's inputted password.